Grounding Functional Similarity by Invariance-Aware Model Stitching: Model Stitching

 \section{Model Stitching}

-In this section, we introduce the notation and provide an overview of the components that form the basis of our experimental setup, finally we introduce FuLA as a model stitching setting.
+In this section, we provide an overview of the components forming the basis of our experimental setup.
+Specifically, we introduce the model stitching notation (Sec.~\ref{sec:stitching_notation}), we define the training objectives used to establish the stitching alignment (Sec.~\ref{sec:stitching_objectives}) and describe the targeted training data manipulations relevant to our study (Sec.~\ref{sec:data_manipulations}).